Hennepin County, Minnesota: Key staff

-Hennepin County's normal operations are coordinated by the County Administrator David Hough, Assistant County Administrator for Human Services Jodi Wentland, Assistant County Administrator for Operations Dan Rogan, Assistant County Administrator for Public Works Lisa Cerney, Assistant County Administrator for Disparity Reduction May Xiong, and Assistant County Administrator for Public Safety Chela Guzman-Wiegert.
+Hennepin County's normal operations are coordinated by County Administrator David Hough, Assistant County Administrator for Human Services Jodi Wentland, Assistant County Administrator for Operations Dan Rogan, Assistant County Administrator for Public Works Lisa Cerney, Assistant County Administrator for Disparity Reduction May Xiong, and Assistant County Administrator for Public Safety Chela Guzman-Wiegert.

 Public safety

-County Sheriff
+County sheriff

-The Hennepin County Sheriff manages the county jail, patrols waterways, provides security for the District Court, handles home foreclosures, participates in homeland security activities and in law enforcement, and by state law is responsible for handling applications for permits to carry a firearm for county residents.
-The current county sheriff is Dawanna Witt, who was elected in 2022.
+The Hennepin County sheriff manages the county jail, patrols waterways, provides security for the District Court, handles home foreclosures, participates in homeland security activities and in law enforcement, and by state law is responsible for handling applications for permits to carry a firearm for county residents.
+The sheriff is Dawanna Witt, who was elected in 2022.

 Medical examiner's office

-The Hennepin County Medical Examiner's office is responsible for investigating all unexpected deaths in Hennepin County as well as neighboring Dakota and Scott counties.
+The Hennepin County medical examiner's office is responsible for investigating all unexpected deaths in Hennepin County as well as neighboring Dakota and Scott counties.
 The office determines who and why a person died, which may lead to criminal charges being filed by prosecutors.
 Upon request, the office may provide services for other jurisdictions.

-County Attorney
+County attorney

 The Hennepin County Attorney sets policies and priorities for prosecuting criminal cases, oversees child protection and child support cases, and provides legal advice and representation to county government.
-The current County Attorney is Mary Moriarty, who was elected in 2022.
+The current county attorney is Mary Moriarty, who was elected in 2022.

 Politics

 Like most urban counties nationwide, Hennepin County is a Democratic stronghold.
 It has voted Democratic in every election since 1964, except for 1972, when Richard Nixon won the county as part of a national landslide.
-It is also a state bellwether county, having voted for Minnesota's statewide winner in every election since 1964, the longest such streak in the state.
+It is also a state presidential bellwether county, having voted for Minnesota's statewide winner in every election since 1964, the longest such streak in the state.
 In 2020, Joe Biden won 70% of the vote in the county, the largest percentage for any candidate since 1904.
 At the state level, the county is no less Democratic.
 For governor and U.S. Senate, the last Republicans to win the county were Arne Carlson in 1994 and David Durenberger in 1988, respectively.